This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 Maybe you’ve also tried and failed many times reintroducing breastfeeding after bottle.

-Even so, I wasn’t ready to give up the idea of nursing all together just yet.
+Even with all of that stacked against me, I wasn’t ready to give up the idea of nursing just yet and so I had to find a solution.

 According to the cdc, breastfeeding a baby until they are at least twelve months old provides your child with the ideal nutrition and supports growth and development.